Revnoplex/local-llm-ui/README.md

 # Local LLM UI

-Personal project for ollama web ui.
+A web interface for ollama models.

 This project is still a work in progress and the code is currently just a proof of concept.